The apostrophe character

 3. It is used to form the ‘English genitive’, John's book, the horses’ hooves etc. This is a development of (1), where historically the apostrophe stood for an elided e.
 (Similarly the printed form ’d for ed was very common before the nineteenth century.)
 Although in decline (witness pigs trotters, Girls School Trust), its use continues in contemporary English, where it is fiercely promoted as correct grammar, despite (or it might be closer to the truth to say because of) its complete semantic redundancy.

-For these reasons, the English stemmer treats apostrophe as a letter, removing it from the beginning of a word, where it might have stood for an opening quote, from the end of the word, where it might have stood for a closing quote, or been an apostrophe following s.
+For these reasons, the English stemmer treats apostrophe as if it were a letter, removing it from the beginning of a word, where it might have stood for an opening quote, from the end of the word, where it might have stood for a closing quote, or been an apostrophe following s.
 The form ’s is also treated as an ending.